mozilla-rally/rally-web-platform/README.md

 Upgrading to the Blaze plan is necessary for access to Firebase Cloud Functions.

-You should now be able to access your site at: https://${FIREBASE_PROJECT_NAME}.web.app
+Re-deploy using the above command, and you should now be able to access your site at:

+https://${FIREBASE_PROJECT_NAME}.web.app

 ## Versioning